tekknolagi/excollege/index.md

 <h2>Where is it?</h2>
 <p>
-The classroom location is currently TBD, but we're trying to negotiate a room in Halligan.
+The classroom location is currently *Miner Hall Room 225*, but we're trying to negotiate a room in Halligan.
+Keep checking this page for updates.
 </p>

 <h2>Who should take this class?</h2>